Remorandom/remorandom.github.io/README.md

 - 👋 Hi, I’m @Remorandom
-- 👀 I’m interested in how we've managed to get his far, and how we might make the furture a little brighter.
+- 👀 I’m interested in how we've managed to get his far, and how we might make the future a little brighter.
-- 🌱 I’m currently learning Jekyll.
 - 💞️ I’m looking to collaborate on institutional reform in the democratic process.
 - 📫 How to reach me: @Remorandum on Instagram or Twitter are your best bets.